stevenxngo/six-degrees-of-spotify/README.md

 1. Run the `main.py` with the `-i` or `--init` flag to initialize the database using Spotify's API.
 This is the recommended method if you want the most up-to-date data. **Warning**: This will take a long time to run, as it will need to make a large number of requests to Spotify's API to retrieve the data and will override both the `artists.csv` and `tracks.csv` files, as well as clear the database.

 2. Run the `main.py` with the `-m` or `--imprt` flag to initialize the database using the pre-existing artists and tracks csv file.
 This will be much faster than the first method, but the data will not be as up-to-date.
 This is the recommended method if you want to test the application without waiting for all the data to be retrieved.
-The current csv files up to date as of 2024-03-17. **Warning**: This will clear the database, as it will re-initialize the database using the csv files.
+The current csv files up to date as of 2024-03-17. **Warning**: This will clear the database, in order to re-initialize it with the csv files.

 **Warning**: The database will be cleared before initializing the database using either method.
 The csv files will also be overridden if the first method is used.